Anderen2/whynot-guide/content/posts/helloworld.md

 ### So far ...

+- The "serverless" nature of the solution has worked great in conjunction with Hugo, it's easy to deploy, no lost sleep on patching, and is cost effective.
-- Using Hugo seems like a great choice for simple blogs, writing pages in Markdown and not fighting a janky WYSIWYG is for me a joy.
+- Hugo was easy to get started with and seems like a great choice for simple blogs, writing pages in Markdown and not fighting a janky WYSIWYG is (for me) a joy.
-- AWS with Terraform has worked great, it's much easier to work with AWS when you can tear things down and set it back up again with just a few simple commands.
+- Using AWS with Terraform is much easier to work with than hunting around in the AWS-console, I love the feeling when you can tear things down and set it back up again with just a few simple commands.